create

 Carol Illman

 We take everything for granted.
 I had no idea that women in Northern India lost out on an education once they hit puberty and how embarrassed they were to talk about it and how men viewed women.
+Thank you to those women who are trying to make a change.

 Carol Illman

 We take everything for granted.
 I had no idea that women in Northern India lost out on an education once they hit puberty and how embarrassed they were to talk about it and how men viewed women.
+Thank you to those women who are trying to make a change.

 Halin